-- 11.9.
-Further work on the exact details, and more importantly funding, is needed is these measures are going to be delivered.
+- 11.10.
+Further work on the exact details, and more importantly funding, is needed if these measures are going to be delivered.
 This is not something that can be guaranteed through the Neighbourhood Plan process, but may be funded in part from the Parish Council's share of the Community Infrastructure Levy collected (when this commences) or in the interim a matter to be negotiated through a \$106 agreement where local improvements would be appropriate and related to the proposed development.
-The viability of development will be taken into account in any negotiations and it is not expected that this policy will be applied to affordable housing. - 11.10.
+The viability of development will be taken into account in any negotiations. - 11.11.
 In any event, given that traffic issues were a major concern, it was felt appropriate to have these ideas included as a record of public opinion, and a potential project to be progressed.

-Policy HB24.
+Policy HB23.
 Supporting Highway Infrastructure Improvements